 Somewhere in the middle, or at the ends, of the battery cell stack is a main fuse which limits the current of the pack under a short circuit condition.
 Also located somewhere within the electrical path of the battery stack is a "service plug" or "service disconnect" which can be removed to split the battery stack into two electrically isolated halves.
-With the service plug removed, the exposed main terminals of the battery present reduced electrical danger to service technicians.
-Often, a high voltage interlock circuit will run throughout key elements and connection points of the pack to establish hard-wired safety functions.
+With the service plug removed, the exposed main terminals of the battery present no high potential electrical danger to service technicians.

 The battery pack also contains relays, or contactors, which control the distribution of the battery pack's electrical power to the output terminals.
-In most cases, there will be a minimum of two main relays which connect the battery cell stack to the main positive and negative output terminals of the pack, supplying high current to the electrical drive motor.
+In most cases there will be a minimum of two main relays which connect the battery cell stack to the main positive and negative output terminals of the pack, those supplying high current to the electrical drive motor.
 Some pack designs will include alternate current paths for pre-charging the drive system through a pre-charge resistor or for powering auxiliary busses which will also have their own associated control relays.
-For obvious safety reasons, these relays are all ordinarily open.
+For obvious safety reasons these relays are all normally open.